Merkel: Germany to let everyone apply for vaccine by June | DW | 26.04.2021

 "But then everyone can apply for a vaccination appointment, and they will then be given one according to the supply," the chancellor added.

-Merkel also cautioned that Germany could expect a difficult social debate if only part of the population is vaccinated.
+Merkel also cautioned that Germany could expect a difficult social debate if only part of the population is vaccinated as those who get the jabs could ultimately crave more freedoms.

+Those who can prove they have recovered from a coronavirus infection, for example by showing a positive PCR test that is at least 28 days old, should also have the right, she said.

+Merkel did not comment on when the relaxations might be introduced but said the government would prepare a decree setting out its proposals, which will then be discussed in the Bundestag.

-During talks on resuming tourism activities during summer, such as the reopening hotels, Merkel said that it was too early to comment.
+Concerning the resumption of tourism activities during summer, such as the reopening of hotels, Merkel said that it was too early to comment.

 "I can't say today.
 That depends on the course of what we're doing right now," she said, stressing that much more effort to combat the coronavirus was still needed.